Singer Gwen Stefani joins judges panel on NBC's 'The Voice'

-LOS ANGELES (Reuters) - Singer Gwen Stefani will be sitting alongside fellow star musicians Pharrell Williams, Adam Levine and Blake Shelton in the forthcoming season of NBC’s singing talent competition “The Voice,” the Comcast Corp-owned network said on Tuesday.
+LOS ANGELES, April 29 (Reuters) - Singer Gwen Stefani will be sitting alongside fellow star musicians Pharrell Williams, Adam Levine and Blake Shelton in the forthcoming season of NBC’s singing talent competition “The Voice,” the Comcast Corp-owned network said on Tuesday.

 Stefani, 44, who rose to fame as the blonde-haired sultry lead singer of Southern California rock group No Doubt, will join Pharrell in taking over from current judges, Colombian singer Shakira and R&B star Usher.